 Incentives in the trucking industry often make it tempting for drivers to skip sleep so they can make more deliveries.
-Since federal and state regulations regarding the time 18 wheeler drivers can operate the truck do exist, these 18 wheeler accidents can be much more complex than standard car wreck cases.
-This is why it is necessary to hire a 18 wheeler accidents lawyer with expertise in the field.
+Since federal and state regulations regarding the time 18-wheeler drivers can operate the truck do exist, these 18-wheeler accidents can be much more complex than standard car wreck cases.
+This is why it can be necessary to hire an 18-wheeler accident lawyer with experience in the field.

-The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) has addressed this safety issue by revising the HOS.
+The U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) has addressed this safety issue by developing the hours of service (HOS) standards.
 The HOS safety requirements for commercial truck drivers ensure that they will get the rest needed in order to prevent fatigue-related mistakes and hopefully, save lives.

 The final rule also allows drivers to use the “34-hour restart” provision only once during any seven-day period.
 This allows them to restart the clock on their work week if they are off duty for at least 34 consecutive hours.

 Big rig crashes can cause more severe injuries than other vehicles.
 Companies and drivers that do not comply with the HOS requirements will be held accountable for any damage and injury caused as a result of non-compliance.